zappmonkey/reactphp-sqlite/README.md

   and does not get in your way.
   Future or custom commands and events require no changes to be supported.
 * **Good test coverage** -
-  Comes with an automated tests suite and is regularly tested against actual SQLite databases in the wild.
+  Comes with an automated test suite and is regularly tested against actual SQLite databases in the wild.

 **Table of contents**